kwaldenphd/python-anaconda/README.md

 <blockquote>Q6: What are your thoughts on this approach to identifying what's happening in your program?
 What seems appealing?
 What seems challenging?
 When or how could this approach be useful?</blockquote>

-# Python in Jupyter notebooks
+# Python in Jupyter Notebooks

 75. What is Jupyter?